cosmic-utils/tasks/README.md

 Copyright 2024 © Eduardo Flores

-Done is released under the terms of the [GPL-3.0](https://github.com/edfloreshz/tasks/blob/main/LICENSE)
+Tasks is released under the terms of the [GPL-3.0](https://github.com/edfloreshz/tasks/blob/main/LICENSE)